borodark/wsu/methods/project/README.md

 ##### AAL
 ![AAL](aal_returns.svg)

-In the first chart (yearly scaled), we see that in 2008 there ere outliers (extreme values) in the chart.
+In the first chart (yearly scaled), we see that in 2008 there are outliers (extreme values) in the chart.
 Afterwards, the fluctioations continue to occure but withou outlier values,; within a dcreasing range until after the year of 2011.
 The other chart is for a different scale (monthly) which shows a stable trend.

 ##### Closer look on returns